Akil Baddoo Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 12th in MLB.

-- The Orioles rank 15th in baseball in home runs allowed (22 total, 1.2 per game).
+- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).

-- Gibson gets the start for the Orioles, his fifth of the season.
-He is 3-0 with a 4.18 ERA and 13 strikeouts through 23 2/3 innings pitched.
+- Rodriguez (0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.

-- The righty's last appearance was on Saturday against the Chicago White Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.
+- His last appearance was in relief on Friday when the right-hander threw 2/3 innings against the Detroit Tigers while allowing hits.

+- The 23-year-old has amassed an ERA of 6.91, with 11.9 strikeouts per nine innings, in three games this season.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.